OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ![](gcp_deploy_to_cluster.png "width=500")

 #### Saving Credentials
-Now we have a username and password.
-We are going to save those credentials in Octopus.
-Go to Infrastructure -> Accounts.
-On the top right click on add account and select username/password.
+Now we have a username and password, we're going to save those credentials in Octopus.
+Go to {{Infrastructure,Accounts}}.
+On the top right, click on add account and select username/password.

 ![](octopus_add_usernamepassword.png "width=500")